moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 ##### "IP x.x.x.x is not whitelisted"

-Check that the user is trying to access the app from one of the trusted networks listed on app's app-detail from Control panel
+Check that the user is trying to access the app from one of the trusted networks listed on app's app-detail from Control Panel

 The app admin can modify the IP_Ranges on the app's app-detail detail page.